-90,000 Mickey D crew members will be “loving it” even more beginning July 1, 2015, when McDonald’s corporate-owned restaurants serve up pay increases amounting to one dollar per hour more than local minimum wage rates.
+About 90,000 McDonald’s crew members will be “loving it” even more beginning July 1, 2015, when McDonald’s corporate-owned restaurants serve up pay increases amounting to $1 per hour more than local minimum wage rates.

 McDonald’s anticipates that by 2016 the average hourly wage rate for McDonald’s employees at company-owned restaurants will exceed $10.
 Currently, the median pay rate for McDonald’s food preparers and cashiers is $8.13 per hour.

-The company operates only 10 percent of the McDonald’s restaurants in the U.S. Franchisees operate the remaining 3,100 restaurants, which means 640,000 McDonald’s crew members are wishing they worked at a corporate-owned restaurant.
+The company operates only 10 percent of the McDonald’s restaurants in the U.S. Franchisees operate the remaining 3,100 restaurants, which means 640,000 McDonald’s crew members won’t see the increase.

-The move caught some franchisees off-guard, and they may follow the McDonald’s corporate example and cough up wage increases.
+The move caught some franchisees off-guard, and they may follow the McDonald’s corporate example and institute wage increases.

 McDonald’s Wage and Benefits